 C. Implications for End-User Bills

-The charge/credit reflecting the CEC’s proposed RTP energy procurement supplemental arrangement results in an incremental cost over the billing period when the deviations of measured load from historic load times the imbalance energy price under one or both circumstances: (1) when overall energy usage increases over the billing period, or (2) energy usage shifts toward higher priced hours.
+The charge/credit reflecting the CEC’s proposed RTP energy procurement supplemental arrangement results in either an incremental cost or a credit.
+It is likely to be an incremental cost over the billing period when the sum of the deviations of measured load from historic load result in energy usage increases over the billing period, or when energy usage shifts toward higher priced hours.
 Conversely, the supplemental arrangement results in a credit when the end-user’s energy consumption over the billing period is lower than the historic energy usage pattern or when there are shifts from the historic usage pattern away from high priced hours.
-In circumstances where consumption in some hours is higher and others is lower it is uncertain how the bill will be affected, but intuition suggests that higher usage in high priced hours leads to higher bills.
+In circumstances where consumption in some hours is higher and others is lower than the historic period it is uncertain how the bill will be affected, but intuition suggests that higher usage in high priced hours leads to higher bills.

-Since the onpeak TOU rates proposed in this proceeding imply greatly increased bills for end-users in larger commercial asnbd industrial classes, the CEC’s supplemental RTP arrangement provides an opportunity for end-users to control these costs by selectively reducing consumption in the subset of onpeak hours when real time prices are actually high.
-This CEC supplemental RTP arrangement may permit some end-users to tolerate the proposed onpeak TOU charges, if the expected benefits are large enough from major reductions in those hours when market prices are actually very high.al
+Since the onpeak TOU rates conveyed by the March 26, 2001 ACR imply greatly increased bills for end-users in larger commercial and industrial classes, the CEC’s supplemental RTP arrangement provides an opportunity for end-users to control these costs by selectively reducing consumption in the subset of onpeak hours when real time prices are actually high.
+This supplemental RTP arrangement may permit some end-users to tolerate the proposed onpeak TOU charges, if the expected benefits are large enough from major reductions in those hours when market prices are actually very high.
+Thus, this supplemental RTP arrangement may be important to the success of very high onpeak TOU rates.

 D. Implications for Energy Procurement Financing

-The revenue impacts on the UDC of the CEC RTP supplemental arrangement are unclear, which might normally be a detriment to their adoption, but the obvious imbalance of the proposed rate designs conveyed in the march 26, 2001 ACR or its April 2, 2001 correction, also fail to fully address how the full UDC, DWR and ISO energy procurement revenue requirements are to be recovered.
-X1 1As a general rule, since the financial implications of incremental energy charges at the margin are the responsibility of DWR through its “net short” energy procurement processes or the ISO through its control area balancing responsibilities, we suggest that the Commission ignore the details of these secondary financial issues until such time as a comprehensive package of energy procurement revenue requirements is under discussion.
+The revenue impacts on the UDC of the CEC RTP supplemental arrangement are unclear, which might normally be a detriment to their adoption, but the obvious imbalance of the proposed rate designs conveyed in the March 26, 2001 ACR or its April 2, 2001 correction, also fail to fully address how the full UDC, DWR and ISO energy procurement revenue requirements are to be recovered.
+As an initial position, we believe any net payments to end-users participating in these supplemental RTP agreements should be a reimbursable cost to be recovered under the ABX1 1 mechanism for financing DWR and ISO A/S revenue requirements.
+Since the financial implications of incremental energy charges at the margin are the responsibility of DWR through its “net short” energy procurement processes or the ISO through its control area balancing responsibilities, we suggest that the Commission ignore the details of these secondary financial issues until such time as a comprehensive package of energy procurement revenue requirements is under discussion.

 E. Implementing RTP in California for Summer 2001